andreasthoelke/dotvim/help.md

 leader fpc - copy current file path

+### Shell / ZSH
+Kitty uses the system shell which is set to zsh: echo $SHELL .. /bin/zsh reload shell settings with 'exec $0' or 'source ~/.zshrc' 'which'/'type -a' <shell-cmd>   - shows info about a shell command

+lead lead ls   - uses ShellReturn() to show the result of 'ls'  ~/.vim/plugin/tools-external.vim#/func.%20ShellReturn.%20cmd

-## Terminal
+### Terminal buffer
 glT     - open a new terminal buffer in project root (also works in dirvish) glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string! gLt/T   - to prefill and edit line command string to running it in a hidden/visible term-buffer :Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
 <ctl>\n      - to leave terminal insert mode but stay in buffer. to e.g. scroll/copy text
-               need to keep control pressed for both successive key strockes: \ and n c-w-c   - cancels the terminal process and deletes the terminal buffer when in terminal insert mode, else just closes the window.
+               need to keep control pressed for both successive key strokes: \ and n c-w-c   - cancels the terminal process and deletes the terminal buffer when in terminal insert mode, else just closes the window.

-### Shell / ZSH
-Kitty uses the system shell which is set to zsh: echo $SHELL .. /bin/zsh reload shell settings with 'exec $0' or 'source ~/.zshrc'

-lead lead ls   - uses ShellReturn() to show the result of 'ls'  ~/.vim/plugin/tools-external.vim#/func.%20ShellReturn.%20cmd
+#### Terminal maps
+c-r     - to search through past commands in terminal. (use repeatedly)

 ## Spell Checking
 Toggle with "yos" ":Spell"/ "SpellDE"/ "SpellEN" on. "set nospell" turns it off